Jerkx/Ask/README.md

-# Ask me anying I Will Happy To Answer!
+# Ask me anying I Will Happy To Answer!! 😀

 ## [Ask a question](../../issues/new) &nbsp;&nbsp;&nbsp;